 This post is part of the agile dimensional modeling series, that promotes the use of agile to speed up business value driven data warehouse development.
+In this post, we’ll look into agile requirements gathering.

 The importance of the why